top of page

 The joining investment is paid to the coop in exchange for membership and the contract giving the rights to use the assigned plot.

-The minimum joining investment required is approximately €20,000 euros per adult member, with an aim to each invest a further €10,000-20,000 within around 6-8 years.
+Then an aim to each invest a further €10,000 - €20,000 within around 6-8 years.

 The more that joining members can invest at the start, the earlier we can develop the project.

-There is some flexibility, and we encourage interested potential members to talk to us about their budgets and financial situation!
+There is some flexibility, and we encourage interested potential members to talk to us about their budgets and financial situation.

 Selling home plots